Album Session Players

 Bio:

 Williams was hired in autumn 1985 as a session musician by producer Bill Laswell to play drums on 'Album'.
 His parts were recorded at Power Station Studios.
-He plays on the tracks 'FFF', 'Rise' & 'Home'.
+He plays on the tracks 'FFF', 'Rise' and 'Home'.

 Raised in Boston, Williams had been playing drums since the age of 10.
 A respected jazz drummer he played with the likes of Miles Davis and John McLaughlin; among many others.

-Williams lived and taught drums in the San Francisco Bay Area until his death in 1997 – aged 52 – from a heart attack following routine gall bladder surgery.
+Williams lived, and taught drums, in the San Francisco Bay Area until his death in 1997 – aged 52 – from a heart attack following routine gall bladder surgery.
 One of his final recordings was with Bill Laswell's Arcana.

 External Links: